-The ball is held in such a way that both the index and middle finger are placed on or across the “horseshoe” seam that points in a direction away from the pitcher.
+The ball is held so that both the index and middle fingers are placed on or across the “horseshoe” seam that points in a direction away from the pitcher.
 The thumb is positioned precisely beneath the ball; it sits on plain leather with the innermost part of the thumb superimposing the ball seam at the base.

 The 4 seam fastball is usually delivered with a smooth upward rotation of the pitching arm.
 The ball exits the thumb at the peak of the pitching action since the index and middle finger impart gripping action on the “top” seam to spin it down the “back” of the ball.

-This generates backspin on the ball that remains throughout the pitch.
-The backspin influence the transfer of momentum of the ball with the neighboring air in a way that lifting force known as the Magnus Effect overcomes gravitational pull on the ball.
+This generates a backspin on the ball that remains throughout the pitch.
+The backspin influences the transfer of the ball’s momentum with the neighboring air in a way that lifting force known as the Magnus Effect overcomes gravitational pull on the ball.

-A good 4 seam fastball overcomes the batter with pace, usually skidding through the hitting zone before the batter can adjust to the swing of the pitch.
+A good 4 seam fastball overcomes the batter with pace, usually skidding through the hitting zone before the batter can adjust to the motion of the pitch.

 The basic difference between 2 seam vs 4 seam fastball

 There are so many differences between a 2 seam vs 4 seam fastball.
-The major difference that is also evident from their name is their movement.
-A 4 seam fastball follows a straight line that’s why the pitcher is in more control and a batter finds it harder to hit it.
+The significant difference between the two is the motion each pitch provides.
+A 4 seam fastball follows a straight line; that’s why the pitcher is in more control, and a batter finds it harder to hit it.

 On the other hand, the movement of the 2 seam fastball depends upon the throwing arm of the players.
 It travels to the right and left.

-The delivering time of both is also different.
-For instance, a pitcher will throw a 4 seam fastball to the batter when a strike could not be sacrificed.
-As the ball will follow the straight line, it will become harder for the batter to face it.
+The delivery time of both is also different.
+For instance, when a pitcher needs a safe, accurate pitch, a 4 seam fastball is the go-to pitch.
+As the ball follows the straight line, it will become harder for the batter to face it.

-As we have already mentioned above that there are also differences in how the ball is being handled, it greatly affects the delivering of the ball.
-In the 2 seam fastball, only two seam lines come under the pitcher’s arm.
+As previously mentioned the 2 seam fastball, only two seam lines come under the pitcher’s grasp.
 While in the 4 seam fastball, the whole horseshoe seam is held.

 There is also a speed variation between both.
 4-seam fastball is the fastest among all kinds of pitches that are thrown in the baseball game.
-Though both are delivered at a fast pace the 4 seam is much faster.
+Though both are delivered at a quick velocity, the 4 seam is much faster.

 Overall, there’s a lot of difference between a 2 seam vs 4 seam fastball.
-For those who want to have a safe play, they go for the 4 seam fastball as it is thrown in a straight line and harder to play.
+Those who want to have a safe play go for the 4 seam fastball as it is thrown in a straight line and harder to play.

-On the other hand, the rightly thrown 2 seam fastball that turns inside is not easy to play as well, but there is always a risk involved.
-You will see more pitchers deliver 4 seam fastball instead of 2 seam because of all the mentioned reasons, but mastery is the need for any ball to gain its advantages.
+On the other hand, the rightly thrown 2 seam fastball that turns inside is not easy to hit, but there is always risk involved.
+You will see more pitchers deliver a 4 seam fastball instead of a 2 seam because of all the mentioned reasons, but mastery is that need for any ball to gain its advantages.